About Open Data Week

 Data Through Design (DxD) is an annual exhibition celebrating tangible and multimedia expressions of New York City’s Open Data.
 It provides space for creative engagement with data and new perspectives and understanding of its role in our society.

-This year, Data Through Design’s 2023 exhibition theme is Hidden in Plain Sight.
-Learn more about their annual exhibition and call for proposals at datathroughdesign.com/callforproposals.
+This year, Data Through Design’s 2023 exhibition theme was Hidden in Plain Sight.
+Learn more about their annual exhibition at datathroughdesign.com.